ericsonga/APCSAReview/_sources/Tests/test5.rst

       }

-.. mchoice:: qt5_4
+.. mchoice:: qt5_3
    :answer_a: II only
    :answer_b: I only
    :answer_c: I and II only
    :answer_d: II and III only
    :answer_e: III only
    :correct: a
-   :feedback_a: If an array is already sorted then we do not need to move anything in the array and we would only need to go through each element at most once, resulting a very efficient performance from insertion sort.
+   :feedback_a: If an array is already sorted from smallest to largest then we do not need to move anything in the array and we would only need to go through each element at most once, resulting a very efficient performance from insertion sort.
-   :feedback_b: An array in reverse order is actually the worst case for insertion sort because we would need to keep on checking parts of the array which are already sorted.
+   :feedback_b: An array in reverse order is actually the worst case for insertion sort because we would need to move everything to make it in order from smallest to largest.
    :feedback_c: II is correct, but number I will actually be the worst case scenario for insertion sort since we will have an array in reverse order and we would need to keep on checking parts of the array which are already sorted.
-   :feedback_d: While II is the correct anwser, a randomly sorted array when sorted with insertion will have an average run for the algoritm.
+   :feedback_d: While II is the correct anwser, a randomly order array when sorted with insertion sort will have an average runtime.
-   :feedback_e: When the array is already in randomly sorted order this will produce the average run time for insertion sort.
+   :feedback_e: When the array is not sorted this will produce the average run time for insertion sort.

    In which of these cases will insertion sort perform best?

    .. code-block:: java

-      I.   An array that is in reverse order.
+      I.   An array that is in reverse order (from largest to smallest).
       II.
-An array that is in sorted order already.
+An array that is in sorted order already (from smallest to largest).
       III.
-An array that is sorted in random order.
+An array that is in random order (not already sorted).

-.. mchoice:: qt5_5
+.. mchoice:: qt5_4
-   :answer_a: Only loop III will produce this output.
+   :answer_a: I only
-   :answer_b: Only loop I will produce this output.
+   :answer_b: II only
-   :answer_c: Only loops III and II will print this out.
+   :answer_c: II and III only
-   :answer_d: Only loops I and II print this out.
+   :answer_d: I and II only
-   :answer_e: All of these loops will produce the same correct output.
+   :answer_e: I, II, and III
    :correct: d
    :feedback_a: Loop III will have the reverse output from the one we desire.
 This is due to the fact that we are decrementing from the max value down to 0 instead of incrementing from 0 until we get to max.
    :feedback_b: Loop I will produce this output, but it is not the only loop to output this.